KeyanSong/431-2018/slides/class09/README.md

 7. You may be interested in the list of R Resources (free courses, books, tutorials and cheat sheets) [compiled by Paul van der Laken](https://paulvanderlaken.com/2017/08/10/r-resources-cheatsheets-tutorials-books/) in August 2017.

-8. One of the plots I really don't care for is what Jeff Leek calls a dynamite plot.
+8. One of the plot types I really don't care for is a [dynamite plot](http://biostat.mc.vanderbilt.edu/wiki/Main/DynamitePlots).
 If you want to understand why these aren't a good idea, I encourage you to look at a thread from @T_Weissgerber, entitled "[Designing better figures for small studies: Why you shouldn’t use bar graphs for continuous data and what to do instead](https://threadreaderapp.com/thread/1040576802979233793.html)" that one of you was good enough to pass along.
     - There's a related "Perspective" piece from 2015 in *PLOS Biology* by Tracey Weissgerber and colleagues that you might be interested in, called [Beyond Bar and Line Graphs: Time for a New Data Presentation Paradigm](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002128).
+    - You might also like [Dynamite plots: unmitigated evil?](http://emdbolker.wikidot.com/blog:dynamite), some of which is drawn from [Vanderbilt's Wiki entry on Dynamite Plots](http://biostat.mc.vanderbilt.edu/wiki/Main/DynamitePlots).

 ## R-Ladies: It's Tidy Tuesday